-The Spatial Statistics and Kernel Klub meets Fridays from 1-2 in Chauvenet Hall room 143 and virtually to discuss spatial statistics and kernel methods.
+The Spatial Statistics and Kernel Klub meets Wednesdays from 1-2 in Chauvenet Hall room 143 and virtually to discuss spatial statistics and kernel methods.

 See below for a schedule and speakers.